amy-mcg/McGuire_HS4/README.md

 # Ioannina_HS4
-Data files associated with the McGuire et al. (in prep) paper "Campanian Ignimbrite (Y-5) tephra reveals asynchronous vegetation responses to millennial-scale climate change".
+Data files associated with the McGuire et al. (in review) paper "Campanian Ignimbrite (Y-5) tephra reveals asynchronous vegetation responses to millennial-scale climate change".

 ## OxCal
 Contains the OxCal (https://c14.arch.ox.ac.uk/oxcal.html) code used to develop the age-depth models published in the paper, developed in OxCal Version 4.4 (Bronk Ramsey, 2009a) and using the IntCal20 calibration curve (Reimer et al., 2020).